Security-Industry-Association/libosdp-conformance/doc/conformance/README-conformance.txt

+If you've never tested your OSDP implementation against anyone else, read the FIRST CONTACT document first.

+Tests are listed in the spreadsheet.
+This is supposed to track the committee copy of the spreadsheet on the sharepoint.

 To set up your own gear to run the conformance test, see "testbed-setup-for-conformance.pdf"

 Read doc/conformance/test-plan-overview and then the spreadsheet(s) in the doc/conformance directory.

-"ODS" is an OpenOffice/LibreOffice spreadsheet.
-Modern Microsoft Word releases can read this just fine.  .odt is openoffice document text.  xls and doc and docx are also used.
+LibreOffice document format is used.
+No known MS/Office compatibility issues.